abdulaziz-8694/Hyperface/README.md

 For now only AlexNet based architecture is implemented.
 ### Train on sample data
 1. Change the sample data path in ```config.py```.
 The data format should be numpy serializable and have the following format
-The sample data will be a numpy file.
-It will be a shape of ( 391, 6 ).
+For example, the sample data will be a numpy file.
+It will be a shape of ( X, 6 ) where X is the number of data points.
 The content of each element will be
     1. Image (numpy array)
     2. List which has [ 1, 1 ] if the given image is face or [ 0, 0 ] if the